-Definition of libel
+Definition of 'libel'

 Trends of 'libel'

-View usage over:
+View usage for:

 Translations for 'libel'

 British English: libel NOUN

-Libel is a written statement which wrongly accuses someone of something, and which is therefore against the law.The company sued him for libel over the remarks.
+Libel is a written statement which wrongly accuses someone of something, and which is therefore against the law.

 British English: libel VERB

-To libel someone means to write or print something in a book, newspaper, or magazine which wrongly damages that person's reputation and is therefore against the law.The newspaper which libelled him had already offered compensation.
+To libel someone means to write or print something in a book, newspaper, or magazine which wrongly damages that person's reputation and is therefore against the law.

 Definition of libel from the Collins English Dictionary